Open-Credentialing-Initiative/.github/profile/readme.md

 You can find more information about us on [our website](https://www.oc-i.org/) and in our [Getting Started Guide](https://open-credentialing-initiative.github.io/getting-started).

+You can find information about OCI-compliant solution providers at our [Marketplace](https://open-credentialing-initiative.github.io/marketplace/).

 ## 🤝 Contributing

 We encourage contributions from OCI member and non-member companies and individuals.